microsoft/aksworkshop/_entries/03-04 codefresh.md

 #### Scan a public Docker image

-You will first use Codefresh to scan a public docker image that already exists in Dockerhub.
+You will first use Codefresh to scan a public Docker image that already exists in Dockerhub.

 {% collapsible %}